vsrinivas/fuchsia/development/languages/rust/third_party.md

 If a crate is not available in the vendor directory, it can to be added with the following steps:

-1. If you have not yet received OSRB approval for the library, you will need to do so by following the instructions under the "Process for 3rd Party Hosted Code" section in [this document][osrb-process].
-If you are not a Google employee, you will need to ask a Google employee to do this part for you.
 1. Reference the crates you need in [`rustc_deps/Cargo.toml`][3p-cargo-toml].
 1. Run `scripts/fx update-rustc-third-party`.
 This will download all crates listed in [`rustc_deps/Cargo.toml`][3p-cargo-toml] as well as their dependencies and place them in the `vendor` directory.
-1. `git add` the `Cargo.toml`, `Cargo.lock` and `vendor` directory.
+1. `git add` the `Cargo.toml`, `Cargo.lock` and `vendor` directory and upload to gerrit.
+1. If you have not yet received OSRB approval for the library, you will need to do so by following the instructions under the "Process for 3rd Party Hosted Code" section in [this document][osrb-process].
+Make sure to include the requested information for all new crates pulled in by your new dependency.
+   Also include a link to the CL so the OSRB reviewer can see all the files that will be added to the vendor repository by the new vendored dependency.
+   If you are not a Google employee, you will need to ask a Google employee to do this part for you.
 1. Merge the change into [third_party/rust-crates][3p-crates].
 1. Update the git revision of `third_party/rust-crates` in [integration/fuchsia/garnet/third_party][3p-manifest]: